 These are placed in the middle of any square of four numbers on the layout, covering each of those four bordering numbers for your bet.
-This pays out at 8-1, and you’ve got four chances to land a winning number on each spin.
+This pays out at 8:1, and you’ve got four chances to land a winning number on each spin.

 These are bets on any 12 numbers, broken down into their respective dozens.
 This pays out at 2:1, which applies to any of the dozens as well as any of the column bets.

 This is a 1:1 bet, which as the name implies covers only the odd or even numbers.
 If an odd number comes up, and you’ve bet on odds, you’re a winner – it’s as simple as that.
-The same applies to High or Low and Red or Black, which both payout at 1:1 for similar simple propositions.

 This is a bet placed on the colour of the number that the ball will land on.
 If the player chooses to bet on red, for example, and the ball lands on a red number, the player wins.
 If the ball lands on a black number, the player loses.
 This bet pays out at even money 1:1 meaning that if you bet £1 on red (or black) and win, you will get £2 back (your original £1 plus £1 in winnings).
 The probability of winning this bet is 48.65%.